nayelidelcarmengn16/nayelic-gn/README.md

 Mexico

 Universidad International de la Rioja
-M.A. in data analysis and visualization
+M.A. in Data analysis and Visualization

 Aug 2009 — Sep 2011